dydghk456/Autotagging-project/README.md

 similarity means distance metric and default is cosine. k means value of k in K-Nearest Neighbor and shows good results when k=8.

+You can run Autotagging by simply running sample.ipynb in notebook.

 References
 ----------